sohooo/droneops-sim/docs/swarm-response.md

 Configure the base mapping under `swarm_responses` and the mission importance with `mission_criticality` in `config/simulation.yaml`.

+## Predictive Interception

+When several drones pursue a moving enemy, they no longer trail the target.
+Instead, the simulator predicts the enemy's path and assigns intercept and flanking points so the swarm can cut off escape routes cooperatively.

 ## Formation Reconfiguration

 When drones peel off to pursue a target, the remaining units automatically reposition around the home region.
 This reconfiguration keeps surveillance coverage balanced by assigning new patrol points to the drones still in formation.